python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 and the fact that both fields are mutually exclusive, so there is little practical need to distinguish which is dynamic.

-Therefore, a top-level string value for ``license`` was adopted for this PEP, as an earlier working draft had temporarily specified.
+Therefore, a top-level string value for ``license`` was adopted for PEP 639, as an earlier working draft had temporarily specified.